JEAN'S BIBLE STUDY

 Mat 23-8

 (109j) Thy kingdom come >> Faith >> Spirit and the word >> Spirit the teacher >> Spirit of truth is our teacher – Jesus said not to be called “teacher”, for one is your teacher, who is Christ, and you are all brothers.
 He was saying the very thing that Paul tried to drum into the Corinthians and the Ephesians, that there should be no strong central leadership in the Church, for we are all brothers and we are to learn from Christ through each other.
 Christ is our leader, and we are to learn from Him.
 So, does that mean we shouldn’t have any teachers?
 What about the pastor of our church, isn’t he a teacher?
 Paul told Titus to teach and preach with all authority, “Let no one disregard you” (Titus 2-15), so we have teachers, but we should not consider them our teachers, in that we have only one teacher who is Christ.
-Jesus said in Jn 10-2, “He who enters by the door is a shepherd of the sheep,” and if we want to be one of His, we must enter through the door, and when we enter we become shepherds of one another and sheep of His pasture.
+Jesus said in Jn 10-2, “He who enters by the door is a shepherd of the sheep,” and if we want to be one of His, we must enter through the door.
+When we enter, we become shepherds of one another and sheep of His pasture.
 This is what Paul taught (1Corinthians chapters 12-14 and Eph 2,19-22; 4,11-16), and throughout all his epistles this is what he had in mind.
 We all have an obligation to teach one another about God through the Scriptures and through our personal relationship with Him, yet we have only one Teacher, who teaches us the truth.
 However, the Church was corrupted in the third century, and the Catholic Church was formed, which considers itself to this day to be the only True Church, insinuating that all the protestant churches are false.
 The Catholic Church invented the idea of strong central leadership.
-Then the Reformation came in Martin Luther, who brought faith back to the Church, so now we understand that we are saved by grace through faith (Eph 2-8,9), but church structure was never addressed, so the Church has maintained strong central leadership to this day that carried over from Catholicism, but the First Century Church was not like this.
+Then the Reformation came in Martin Luther, who brought faith back to the Church.
+Now we understand that we are saved by grace through faith (Eph 2-8,9), but church structure was never addressed, so the Church has maintained strong central leadership to this day.
+It carried over from Catholicism, but the First Century Church was not like this.

 Mat 23-9